TKwakernaak/FilterBuilder/README.md

 # FilterBuilder
-An library that can be used to create dynamic filters / queries using a fluent builder
+A library that can be used to create dynamic filters / queries using a fluent builder

 The following filters can be used interchangeable